opencog/atomspace-dht/README.md

 In particular, these will illustrate how to run a DHT node, and how to go about looking at DHT data as needed, for debugging and development.

+## Development and Debugging
+Assorted notes:

+* DHT logging is going to the file `atomspace-dht.log`.